 The best usage of waters assigned this classification is as a source of water supply for drinking or food-processing purposes after approved treatment.
 Waterbodies assigned the PWS use are considered safe for drinking or food-processing purposes if subjected to treatment approved by the Department equal to coagulation, sedimentation, filtration and disinfection, with additional treatment if necessary to remove naturally present impurities.
-Beneficial uses encompassed within this classification include: aquatic life support and wildlife propagation, fish and shellfish harvesting and consumption, drinking and food-processing water supply, water contact recreation, agricultural irrigation, livestock watering and industrial cooling and process water supply.
+Beneficial uses encompassed within this classification include aquatic life support and wildlife propagation; fish and shellfish harvesting and consumption; drinking and food-processing water supply; water contact recreation; agricultural irrigation; livestock watering; and industrial cooling and process water supply.

-4.2.1 Minimum Data Requirement for PWS Waters
+4.2.1 Minimum Data Requirements for PWS Waters

-For waters with the PWS classification the available data must have been collected consistent with the following standard operating procedures (SOP) manuals: listed in Table 1.
+For waters with the PWS classification, the available data must have been collected consistent with the following standard operating procedures manuals: listed in Table 1.

 In addition, the data must have been collected within the last six years.
-The six-year timeframe would capture all data collected by ADEM during one complete rotation of the five-year monitoring schedule currently used by the Department.
-Failure to satisfy both of these conditions places the waterbody in Category 2.
-If these two conditions are met, the determination of the minimum data requirement is dependent upon the waterbody type.
+Failure to satisfy this condition places the waterbody in Category 2.
+If this condition is met, the determination of the minimum data requirements is dependent upon the waterbody type.
 Waterbody types include wadeable rivers and streams, non-wadeable rivers and streams, reservoirs and reservoir embayments, and estuary and coastal waters.
-Failure to meet the minimum data requirement will place the waterbody in Category 2.
-The following list and Figure 4 describe the minimum data requirement for assessing waters classified as PWS.
+Failure to meet the minimum data requirements will place the waterbody in Category 2.
+The following list and Figure 4 describe the minimum data requirements for assessing waters classified as PWS.